Key Takeaways:

 - They have a Signature Style.

 Leaders with executive presence have a style that’s entirely their own.
 They don’t imitate or mimic other great leaders.
 It could be their mannerisms, the passionate way they talk about their beliefs, or the intriguing ways they communicate important messages.
 No matter what it is, there’s something utterly unique that sets them apart.
 Think of Steve Jobs when it comes to a leader who possessed a signature style that projected passion, confidence, and conviction.
+Warren Buffet and Satya Nadella are other examples of leaders with signature styles.

 - They’re Authentic and Genuine.